 Who can I talk to that is a confidential resource if I have been sexually assaulted or harassed?

 If you need to have a confidential conversation, you can have one with the Gender Violence Prevention and Intervention Office at the Women’s Center (GVPI) or CAPS.
 The email address for GVPI (GVICoordinator@duke.edu) is monitored by licensed clinical social workers and therapists 24/7.

-Additionally, if you need to speak to someone after hours, you can dial 919-970-2108 and they will send you the phone number of the person on call.
+Additionally, if you need to speak to someone after hours, you have two options:

 For more information about Duke’s policies and procedures, please visit Duke’s Sexual Misconduct Prevention and Response website.